 Simplicity is best with this sweet set, which makes for easy-peasy prep.

-A trip to the dollar store might be in order to play this sweet matching game found on Tales of a Ranting Ginger, if your closet isn’t packed full of mitten cast-offs from years past.
+if your closet isn’t packed full of cast-off mittens from years past, a trip to the dollar store might be necessary to play this sweet matching game found on Tales of a Ranting Ginger.
 Once you’ve assembled enough wooly pairs to outfit party guests, hide one half from each mitten pair in plain sight around the house.
-Pass the other half out to little hunters and let them loose to find its match.
+Pass the other half out to little hunters, then let them loose to find its match.
 It’s Game Over once all the pairs have been reunited.
 Extra-smart parent points if they get to keep the matched pair as part of their dollar store party loot!

 Snowy Search and Rescue

-This classic sensory activity seamlessly transitions into a full-on toddler game as kidlets race to dig hidden objects out of the “snow.”
-We love this easy excavation game, inspired by every toddler’s love of sensory tables.
+This classic sensory activity seamlessly transitions into a full-on toddler game as kids race to dig hidden objects out of the “snow.”
 Bury tiny objects like puzzle pieces, Duplo bricks or seasonal doodads under layers of cotton balls or fake snow (a great idea thanks to I Can Teach My Child) in a baking dish or large container.
 Then have little seekers dig them out using hands, sand shovels or even spoons.
 They’ll be delighted with their finds.
 You’ll be delighted at how easy this game is to run.